Lima Memorial Health System Logo

 Exams and Tests

-The health care provider can usually diagnose the condition by looking at the skin.
-Tests, such as potassium hydroxide (KOH), may be done to rule out other skin problems.
+Your health care provider can usually diagnose the condition by looking at the skin.
+Tests, such as potassium hydroxide (KOH), may be done to check for other skin problems.
 In very rare cases, a skin biopsy is done.

 Treatment